+Note: The IDL interfaces listed in Table 2 are only a subset of all the IDL interfaces defined in [OMG COSS] for Trading Service, as only the above interfaces (in Appendix A.1 of Trading Service Specification) will be used in the MTNM interface.

 9.2.3 Contents for the conformance testing of MTNM specific interfaces

 For the MTNM specific interfaces defined [ITU-T M.3170.3], all the interfaces specified in Table 3 shall be tested for conformance within the scope of this Recommendation.